spectrocloud/librarium/docs/docs-content/clusters/edge/trusted-boot/deployment-day2/install.md

    -rw-r--r--  1 root root 534 Apr 30 15:59 cos-layout.env
    ```

-   This confirms that your Edge device was booted with a Unified Kernel Image, a specific file format tailored to
+   This confirms that your Edge device was booted with a Unified Kernel Image (UKI), a specific file format tailored to
    achieve a tamper-proof system and encryption of persistent partitions.
+You can confirm that the device was booted
+   from a UKI by the text `uki_boot_mode`.

 3. Issue the following command to verify disk encryption.